DECEMBER 2024 Newsletter

 My vitrine assemblage, “AFRICANA/AMERICANA, 2024,” is featured, along with fellow BADG members, in the current “Making Home—Smithsonian Design Triennial” at the Cooper Hewitt Smithsonian Design Museum’s Library in New York City.
 This exhibition explores how design shapes the physical and emotional realities of home across the U.S., its territories, and Tribal Nations.
 Featuring 25 site-specific installations, this year’s Triennial delves into the many ways in which homes are built, reimagined, and experienced.
 The full exhibit is installed throughout the historic Andrew and Louise Carnegie Mansion.

-This institution has been supportive of my art for decades, beginning with a commission by then Chief Design Curator David McFadden of my Tudor Tables III & IV, which have been featured in three exhibits to date.
+This institution has been supportive of my art for decades, beginning with a commission by then-Chief Design Curator David McFadden for my Tudor Tables III & IV, which have been featured in three exhibits to date.
 I am delighted to be included in this extraordinary project with my wonderful cohorts, the members of BADG (Black Artists & Designers Guild).

 “LIBERATORY LIVING: PROTECTIVE INTERIORS & RADICAL BLACK JOY”